 You may also like: What are the top performing super funds on Canstar’s database

-MySuper funds will be colour coded across three categories – investment performance, fees and costs, and sustainability of member outcomes – with further subcategories provided for those wishing to know more.
-APRA had consulted colour experts and tested “dozens” of different colour ranges to create a system that “clearly tells a story”, she said.
+MySuper funds are colour-coded across three categories – investment performance, fees and costs, and sustainability of member outcomes – with further subcategories provided for those wishing to know more.
+APRA had consulted colour experts and tested “dozens” of different colour ranges to create a system that “clearly tells a story”, Ms Rowell said.

 Canstar finance expert Effie Zahos said even though the heatmap was not designed for consumers, there would likely still be a few valuable insights on offer.